tmarkec/row_to_grow/README.md

 - Partnerships: We have established partnerships with local rowing clubs to promote our products and build brand awareness within the local rowing community.
 By attending local events and sponsoring local athletes, we aim to establish ourselves as a trusted and respected brand within the community.Also by sponsoring local athletes we extend our reach in marketing area in an old fashion way "Word of a mouth"

-SEO: We understand the importance of effective SEO strategies to increase our website's visibility in search engines like Google which will be explained more in next section.
+#### Future marketing strategies
+- usage of the google and facebook ads to promote and target our audience
+- usage of the social media influencer to promote our products

 ### SEO
+-  We understand the importance of effective SEO strategies to increase our website's visibility in search engines like Google
 - When planning the SEO strategy for Row to Grow, our e-commerce website focused on rowing-related products, we began by conducting thorough keyword research.
 We utilized semrush.com and wordtracker.com to identify short tail and long tail keywords that we could use to improve our search engine rankings.

 - Our short-tail keywords include terms such as "Rowing Products, Rowing Accessories, Rowing Clothing, Rowing Books, Rowing Gear, Rowing Equipment, Rowing Apparel, Rowing Gift, Rowing" while our long-tail keywords are more specific and include phrases like "Rowing clothing for women, Rowing clothing for men, Rowing books for beginners, Rowing gear for student rowers, Rowing equipment for competitive rowers, Rowing equipment for coaches, Rowing gifts for enthusiasts" By analyzing the results from Google Trends and related search queries, we were able to generate a comprehensive list of targeted keywords.